 The nylon jacket will resist damage from moisture or bending, without sacrificing any flexibility, and it supports data transfer speeds up to 5Gbps, and charging output up to 3A.

-USB-C Digital AV Multiport Adapter
+Apple USB-C Digital AV Multiport

 Apple's USB-C Digital AV Multiport Adapter allows you to connect your USB-C enabled MacBook port to an HDMI display, a standard USB device, and a charging cable - all at the same time.
 The USB port allows you to connect incompatible USB accessories (flash drives, cameras) to your USB-C enabled MacBook.

 The adapter supports full 1080p HD video output to your TV (HDMI-enabled, of course) where you can mirror your MacBook's display or play movies.
-There's a catch, though, as the actual HDMI cable doesn't come with the adaptor and you have to buy that separately, which comes as a surprise when you consider that the adapter costs £49.
+There's a catch, though, as the actual HDMI cable doesn't come with the adaptor and you have to buy that separately, which comes as a surprise when you consider that the adapter costs £75/US$69.

-USB-C VGA Multiport Adapter
+Apple USB-C VGA Multiport Adapter